isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <p>We are an agency filled with multidisciplinary teams of experts from different
 backgrounds.
-Every day, you’ll work with innovators and explore how new and emerging technologies can streamline business workflows in the public sector as well as enhance our existing solutions.&nbsp;</p>
+Every day, you’ll work with innovators and explore how new and emerging technologies can streamline business workflows in the public sector as well as enhance our existing solutions.</p>
 <p>What’s more, you’ll gain access to intensive technical training sessions
 as well as enriching courses and workshops, so your skills and knowledge will always stay relevant in an ever-evolving tech landscape.</p>
+<h4>Exciting opportunities await you</h4>
+<p>Every day brings fresh challenges and thrilling opportunities, giving
+you a chance to tackle them head-on.</p>
+<p>Our agency, brimming with multidisciplinary experts from diverse fields,
+presents you with exciting projects.
+You’ll have the chance to use cutting-edge technologies to revolutionise government operations and enhance the digital services citizens rely on.</p>
+<p>Prepare to embrace these exciting opportunities and lead the digital transformation,
+helping to develop Singapore into a Smart Nation!</p>
 <h4>Work for a reputable employer</h4>
 <p>“Is GovTech a good employer?”
 That’s a question on every interested jobseeker’s
 mind.
 As a caring employer, we put the interests of our people — whom we